Information for Mentees

 Assembling the Committee

-- institutional knowledge of CANR’s reappointment, promotion and tenure (RPT) processes.
+• institutional knowledge of CANR’s reappointment, promotion and tenure (RPT) processes and

 Best Practices

-For additional guidance, MSU offers a resource on best practices for mentors and mentees in academic settings that outlines principles for building effective mentoring relationships.
+For additional guidance, MSU offers a resource on best practices for mentors and mentees in academic settings, including tools designed to support effective mentoring relationships and professional development.